aussie-battler/Salty-Dog-Exile-Recruit-Ai/README.md

 class Exile_Item_BeefParts    { quality = 1; price = 50000; sellPrice = 14;}; // change the buy/sell price to whatever suits.

-**Optional Extra: RECRUIT AI FROM PLACED OBJECTS ON THE MAP.**

-1. You will need to place objects (I chose a statue Land_AncientStatue_01_F) around the map using M3Editor and mark them on the map in your mission.sqm file.

-Follow this tutorial by @BetterDeadThanZed: https://goo.gl/MZZ6ph

 **Want to make changes?**

 1. Change the XM8 logo at: